Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Comparison with existing thoughts processes and baselines

 \paragraph{Graph of Thought (GoT)} In GoT, the thought process is generated as a directional graph.
 If we consider the thought generation process in GoT as an MDP, the action space is defined as the graph operators, such as aggregating or reflecting, and the exploration over such actions is conducted by LLMs.

-\paragraph{RARE} in RARE, we solve the decision-making problem with an external planning policy learned with MCTS.
-Moreover, RARE has a more general state space where external documents are also considered to be \textit{thoughts}.
-In addition, RARE can work with model-based return estimation such that in inference time the value of thoughts can be effectively estimated with light machine learning model --- without using LLMs for self reflection.
+\paragraph{RATP} in RATP, we solve the decision-making problem with an external planning policy learned with MCTS.
+Moreover, RATP has a more general State space where external documents are also considered to be \textit{thoughts}.
+In addition, RATP can work with model-based return estimation such that in inference time the value of thoughts can be effectively estimated with light machine learning model --- without using LLMs for self reflection.